Howardkhh/MVATeam1/README.md

 ```
 to the python script you are running.

 # Auxiliary Training Data
+Open sourced datasets are allowed in this contest.
 We use an auxiliary dataset (https://www.kaggle.com/datasets/nelyg8002000/birds-flying) to augment our data during training.
-We have uploaded our dataset to the Google Drive.
+We have uploaded it to the Google Drive.
 For detailed usage, please refer to the class: `MVAPasteBirds` in `MVATeam1/mmdet/datasets/pipelines/transforms.py`.
 It can be downloaded with the following commands:

 ```bash
 cd data